The 2025 Halifax African Heritage Month Opening Night livestreamed from Halifax Public Libraries and available on YouTube.

-Click here for some Stories from People of African Descent available in eBook or audio book formats.
+Click here for some Stories from People of African Descent

 Nova Scotia Community College (NSCC) is the first college in Atlantic Canada to sign the Scarborough Charter on Anti-Black Racism and Black Inclusion in Canadian Higher Education.
 The Scarborough Charter was spearheaded by the University of Toronto Scarborough with input and collaboration from students, employees, relevant organizations and Black political and civic leaders.
 It reflects a shared recognition of the realities of anti-Black racism and provides post-secondary institutions with concrete principles, actions and accountability measures to follow for a more inclusive future.